jeremyleishman/useful_pwrshll_scripts/README.md

 #### `Restart-Computer -Confirm' to restart the computer - will prompt for confirmation
 #### `Restart-Computer -ComputerName server1 -Force` to force restart of remote computer
 #### `net localgroup administrators` will pull list of all admin accounts on the computer
+#### `query user server/: server1` will return a list of all logged on users for the specified computer